Computing 1-Periodic Persistent Homology with Finite Windows: Introduction

 On the other hand, it is well documented in topological crystallographic literature that different crystal lattices can produce the same quotient graphs \cite{sunada2012topological}.
 In \cite{onus2022quantifying}, it is shown that homological features of $K$ may easily be lost in $G$, but also that ``toroidal cycles'' may appear.
 Toroidal cycles are phantom homological features of $K$ that appear only in a quotient space $G$.
 In other words, toroidal cycles are those cycles representing classes in $\Hg_\bullet(G)$ which are not in the image of the map induced by $q:K\surj G$.
 For the case of periodic graphs, in \cite{onus2022quantifying} it is shown that one can recover the homology of $K$ by adding appropriate vector weights to the edges of $G$.
 For higher dimensions the problem is decidedly harder, with \cite{onus2022quantifying} only providing a heuristic for classifying toroidal cycles relying on spectral sequences.

 When the underlying lattice is 1-dimensional, one has a canonical circle-valued map as outlined by the previous commuting diagram, i.e. $K\to\cS^1$ (where $\cS^1=\torus^1$), which is the object of study in Morse-Novikov theory \cite{novikov1991quasiperiodic}.
 This is a classical area of algebraic topology where it is known that one can entirely classify the homology of $K$ in this theory via Novikov homology arising from embeddings of the monodromy groups.
 These have also been connected to persistent homology, where the indecomposables of the homology groups arising from these maps have been studied \cite{burghelea2013topological,burghelea2017topology}.
-While clearly related, this theory is not readily adaptable to understanding the homology of finite subsets of a periodic space.
+While clearly related, this theory is not readily adaptable to inferring the homology of all subsets of a periodic space from a small finite subset, i.e. one ``copy" of the space that is repeated.

 In a similar context, sheaf-theoretic methods have been used to study indecomposables of cyclic quivers in terms of lifts to a universal cover \cite{fersztand2024harder}.
 While our construction in this paper yields a special case of these modules where the cyclic quiver representation may be identified as zig-zag persistence modules, the approach we propose is more computationally efficient (as it is tailored to our setting).
 Finally, since $T$ is a free action on $K$, one observes that the cohomology of $G$, $\Hg^\bullet(G)$, is isomorphic to the equivariant cohomology of $K$ \cite{tu2020introductory}.
+Recent work by \cite{adams2024persistent} has also extended this to a persistent equivariant cohomology theory.
 Incorporating these techniques will likely be required to generalise our results to spaces with more general group actions, however this theory is otherwise unrelated to our construction.

 \paragraph*{Contributions} Here, we build on the work of \cite{onus2022quantifying} in an algebraic setting in order to study the (persistent) homology of 1-periodic cellular complexes.
 In particular, we provide two main results for the classification of toroidal and non-toroidal cycles of finite quotient spaces.
 To do this, we study $K$ (or $G$) locally via maps on the homology of small finite subcomplexes of $K$ induced by inclusion.
 We will see that these maps extend to form a zig-zag persistence module, and we can leverage the representation theory to define finite-dimensional endomorphisms which can identify toroidal cycles in $O(N^\omega\log^2 N)$ time, in which $N$ is the number of cells in a fixed size window, i.e. one copy of the periodic complex, and $\omega$ is the exponent for matrix multiplication.